 Board member biographies

-Rebecca Cohen, of Fayetteville, is serving her first term on the board of education.
-She and her husband, Dr. Brendan McGinn, have three children, two who attend Fayetteville Elementary School and another who is currently in preschool.
+Rebecca Cohen, of Fayetteville, is serving her second term on the board of education.
+She and her husband, Dr. Brendan McGinn, have three children who attend Fayetteville Elementary School.

 Ms. Fumarola graduated from Ramapo High School in Spring Valley, New York, and received a Bachelor of Arts degree in economics and a Master of Science degree in education, both from the State University of New York at Binghamton University.
 She currently serves as director of development at a local not-for-profit organization.